michaelthoreau/RTES_Assignment3/README.md

 The ADC (Analog-Digital Converter) is used to capture real-time voltage measures in the real world and is able to translate it into a digital signal that can be understood by code.
 Timers are also used extensively for critical timing applications such as creating waveforms or setting up communication standards between systems.

-The assignment will be graded according to the following:
+The assignment will be graded according to the following criteria:

 | Part        | Grade       |
 | ------------| ----------- |